 She also designs a featured headband inspired by the family and donates 40 percent of sales from the featured item to the family as well.

-Calhoon started her fundraiser after watching two families go through the process of adopting children from Africa.
+Calhoon started her fundraiser for adoptive families after watching two families go through the process of adopting children from Africa.

 “My husband Tom and I began to really understand the enormous emotional and financial journey that adoption involves,” she said.